 How to be a spiritual realist

-Sign up to receive Well Well Well in your inbox for free every Monday: it could change your life
+Sign up to receive Well Well Well in your inbox every Monday: it could change your life

 A few weeks ago, I posted on Instagram about Roxie Nafousi’s heavily-hyped Insta-hit book, Manifest.
 Now a Sunday Times bestseller, the book is about manifesting your best life through vision boards and harnessing the energetic force of ‘the universe’ to attract everything from romantic love to your dream job.

 I wanted to know what people thought because, while it’s easy to be sneery and cynical about such things, I’m fascinated by the science behind manifesting.
 Neuroscientist and senior lecturer at MIT, Dr Tara Swart, explained in her 2019 book, The Source, how things like visualisation and journalling actually prime your brain to make micro steps towards your goals every day.

 I don’t believe - for example - that I could have manifested my way out of a breast cancer diagnosis.
 But, as a tool for focusing on what you want in order to get shit done, I do believe it works.
 Roxie commented on my post: ‘I hope you discover after reading this is that manifesting isn’t about magic at all, and it’s no “woo-woo”… it’s an actionable practice of self-development that I truly believe will benefit EVERYONE.’

 She’s right about it being actionable.
 The book is firm that you can’t just think about money/your dream man/a house in LA and expect it to miraculously appear: you have to put in the work too.
 And her advice, from being clear about what you want, to aligning your behaviour (which ties in with what I wrote about how taking control of your identity can change your life), is self-development guidance that will certainly improve your chances of getting what you want in life - no manifesting magic required.